 - Automated alerts – BOS notifies decision-makers about events that will affect the business as soon as they happen.
 If a manager is acting on outdated information, the plans are wildly inappropriate for the current situation.
 Spot and stop issues before they become issues.

-These considerations extend beyond mere total cost of ownership and should be carefully considered when selecting an ERP.
+These considerations extend beyond the mere total cost of ownership and should be carefully considered when selecting an ERP.

 Implementing any new system requires a fair amount of change management, planning, and an acceptance of the fact that it will disrupt the business, even if only for a short while as the team adjusts to the new system.